-- Credit risk the possibility that other parties might fail to pay amounts due to the Council. - Liquidity risk the possibility that the Council might not have funds available to meet its commitments to make payments. - Re-financing risk the possibility that the Council might be requiring to renew a financial instrument on maturity at disadvantageous interest rates or terms. - Market risk the possibility that financial loss might arise for the Council as a result of changes in such measures as interest rates movements. - Interest rate risk the possibility that the Council could pay higher costs on variable rate debt. - Price risk the possibility that the Council could lose money on its investments. - Foreign exchange risk the possibility that the Council could suffer losses on dealings with foreign enterprises.
+- Credit risk the possibility that other parties might fail to pay amounts due to the Council. - Liquidity risk the possibility that the Council might not have funds available to meet its commitments to make payments. - Market risk the possibility that financial loss might arise for the Council as a result of changes in such measures as interest rates movements. - Interest rate risk the possibility that the Council could pay higher costs on variable rate debt. - Price risk the possibility that the Council could lose money on its investments. - Foreign exchange risk the possibility that the Council could suffer losses on dealings with foreign enterprises.